Student Services & Special Education

 The enclosed packet of information was developed to assure the sharing of information critical to obtaining a clear understanding of your child and the difficulties he/she is presently experiencing.

-***Please note all of the following items must be completed, signed and returned before the EIP Team can proceed to an assessment of your child:
+***Please note all of the following steps must be completed before the EIP Team can proceed to an assessment of your child:

-To complete the below list of registration forms, CLICK HERE
+To complete the below list of registration forms:

 - Preschool Registration